-- God tests people, but he does not tempt them.
+- God tests people, but he does not tempt them to sin.
 Satan, however, tempts people to sin. - God sometimes uses tests to expose people's sin.
 A test helps a person to turn away from sin and to draw closer to God. - Gold and other metals are tested with fire to find out how pure and strong they are.
-This is a picture of how God uses painful circumstances to test his people. - To "put to the test" can mean, "challenge something or someone to prove its value." - In the context of putting God to the test, it means to keep disobeying him, taking advantage of his mercy. - Jesus told Satan that it is wrong to put God to the test.
+This is a picture of how God uses painful circumstances to test his people. - To "put to the test" can mean, "challenge something or someone to prove its value." - In the context of putting God to the test, it means to try to make him do a miracle for us, taking advantage of his mercy. - Jesus told Satan that it is wrong to put God to the test.
 He is the almighty, holy God who is above everything and everyone.

-- The term "to test" could also be translated as, "to challenge" or "to cause to experience difficulties" or "to prove." - Ways to translate "a test" could be, "a challenge" or "a difficult experience." - To "put to the test" could be translated as "to test" or "to set up a challenge" or "to force to prove oneself." - In the context of testing God, this could be translated as, "trying to force God to prove his love." - In some contexts, the term "test" can mean "tempt."
+- The term "to test" could also be translated as, "to challenge" or "to cause to experience difficulties" or "to prove." - Ways to translate "a test" could be, "a challenge" or "a difficult experience." - To "put to the test" could be translated as "to test" or "to set up a challenge" or "to force to prove oneself." - In the context of testing God, this could be translated as, "trying to force God to prove his love." - In some contexts, when God is not the subject, the term "test" can mean "tempt."

-(See also: tempt, temptation)
+(See also: tempt)